David and Mary Thomson Collegiate Institute

 From 1959–60 until the 2018–19 school year, Thomson was housed in the Lawrence Avenue East building constructed in 1958 and the new school building was built in the former Bendale Business and Technical Institute property in 2019.
-The school was named after David and Mary Thomson, the first European settlers that immigrated to Scarborough in the late 18th century.
-Its motto is Nil Sine Magno Labore (Nothing without great effort).
+The school was named after David and Mary Thomson, the first European settlers who immigrated to Scarborough in the late 18th century.
+Its motto is Nil Sine Magno Labore ("Nothing worthwhile is accomplished without hard work").

 History

 Original school (1959–2019)

 On July 14, 1953, the Scarborough Township Public School Board Area No. 2 (the forerunner of the Scarborough Board of Education and later the Toronto District School Board) acquired 8.6 acres of land on Lawrence Avenue East west of Brimley Road for the future secondary school known as David and Mary Thomson Collegiate Institute splitting off the population of Winston Churchill Collegiate Institute and R. H. King Collegiate Institute and expanded later to six acres.
 The property the STPSB No. 2 had acquired was the land donated by Scarborough's first European settlers from Scotland, David and Mary Thomson, whose descendants lived in Scarborough for generations.

 The school building was built in 1958 on the land farmed by the Thomson family and opened on September 8, 1959.
 The building was designed by the architects Peter L. Allward and George Roper Gouinlock and featured 23 standard classrooms, 1 art room, 2 music rooms, 5 science labs, library, 2 industrial arts, 2 home economics, 2 typing rooms, auditorium, double gymnasium, and cafeteria.

 It opened as the sixth secondary school in the borough.
 W. A. Porter Collegiate Institute, the fifth, had opened the year before.
 These two years marked the beginning of a rapid growth period in the Scarborough school system necessitated by equally rapid growth in business and industry and in population.
 The school underwent additions in the 1960s and 1970s including extra classrooms, new gymnasia for girls and boys, science labs, an enlarged library, and vocational shops.

 In 1989, following the loss of Tabor Park Vocational School to the Metropolitan Separate School Board, Thomson became as a third campus for Scarborough Centre for Alternative Studies; the latter moved to Centennial College in 1994.

 In June 2000, Midland Avenue Collegiate Institute was closed; students in its former catchment area are now served by Thomson.

 The capacity of the original facility is 1,623 pupils.
 As of the 2018–2019 year, the number enrolled is 997.

 Thomson C.I. celebrated its 50th anniversary in 2009 and 60th anniversary in 2019 to commemorate the closure of the original school building.